 Tiny, Perfect Things by M.H.
 Clark, illustrated by Madeline Kloepper

-Celebrate the wonder of ordinary, small things!
-A girl and her grandfather take a walk to notice all the tiny, perfect things; things like a yellow leaf, a snail, a red bottle cap, a flower growing through a sidewalk crack… When they arrive home, the little girl excitedly shares about the wonders she saw.
-This story is sure to inspire your own neighborhood walks searching for tiny, perfect things.
+Celebrate the wonder of ordinary, small things as a girl and her grandfather take a walk to notice all the tiny, perfect things; things like a yellow leaf, a snail, a red bottle cap, a flower growing through a sidewalk crack… When they arrive home, the little girl excitedly shares about the wonders she saw.
 Warm, earthy illustrations throughout.

 Drawn Together by Minh Lê, illustrated by Dan Santat

-Oh, my goodness!
-What stunning artwork in a book about how art brings together two generations separated by language and age.
-Mostly wordless, this is almost a graphic novel with comic-style panels.
-A boy arrives at his grandfather’s house.
-He’s frustrated because his grandfather doesn’t speak English.
-The two eat in silence.
+Stunning artwork that shows how art can bring together generations separated by language and age.
+When a boy arrives at his grandfather’s house, he’s frustrated because his grandfather doesn’t speak English.
 Then the boy begins drawing himself as a caped-superhero.
-Excited, his grandfather draws himself as a superhero — one garbed in what may be a traditional Thai ceremonial dress.
-(I’m not totally sure.)
-Their connection continues through art — each with his own style.
+Excited, his grandfather contributes, drawing himself as a superhero — only one garbed in what may be a traditional Thai ceremonial dress.
 It’s beautiful of so many levels, metaphorically and literally.

 When the Snow Falls by Linda Booth Sweeney, illustrated by Jana Christy